-- 7.7 SEOCH measures the money obligations arising from releases of surplus Margin and RF collateral on a daily basis.
-Information on open interest as well as day-to-day market volatility is taken into consideration, which has an impact on the amount of Margin collateral needed for release. - 7.8 The liquidity requirement related to SEOCH Participant default is measured daily in accordance with a predefined stress testing policy, assumptions and procedures.
-As HKEx manages its liquidity funding at the HKEx Group level, the daily assessment covers a number of potential stress scenarios, including the default of the participant and its affiliates that generate the largest aggregate payment obligations across HKSCC, HKCC and SEOCH under extreme but plausible market conditions on a combined basis (such assumption being the same as the price movement assumptions used for the sufficiency of financial resources stress testing as described under Principle 4: Credit Risk).
-The daily assessment aims to cover the combined liquidity requirements of HKSCC, HKCC and SEOCH at a confidence level of at least 99% in a two-year lookback period.
-The assessment also considers the liquidity requirement associated with the default of Settlement Bank(s), custodian bank(s) and/or liquidity provider(s) at HKEx Group level and the results are monitored at least monthly.
+7.7 The liquidity requirement required for each relevant currency in relation to SEOCH Participant default is measured daily in accordance with a predefined stress testing policy, assumptions and procedures.
+As HKEX manages its liquidity funding at the HKEX Group level, the daily assessment covers a number of potential stress scenarios, including the default of the participant and its affiliates that generate the largest aggregate payment obligations across HKSCC, HKCC and SEOCH under extreme but plausible market conditions on a combined basis (such assumption being the same as the price movement assumptions used for the sufficiency of financial resources stress testing as described under Principle 4: Credit Risk).
+The daily assessment targets to cover the combined liquidity requirements of HKSCC, HKCC and SEOCH at a confidence level of at least 99% in a two-year lookback period.
+The assessment also considers the liquidity requirement associated with the default of Settlement Bank(s), custodian bank(s) and/or liquidity provider(s) at HKEX Group level and the results are monitored at least monthly.